cvilsmeier/sqinn/README.md

 Sqinn is an alternative to the SQLite C API.
 Sqinn reads requests from stdin, forwards the request to SQLite, and writes a response to stdout.
-It is used in programming environments that do not allow to call C API functions directly.
+It is used in programming environments that do not allow calling C API functions directly.

     !!!